-tries and pushes the CCTNode representing the invoked method onto the shadow stack.
-To this end, it gets the caller's CCTNode instance from the shadow stack (i.e., at position sp-1) and invokes the profileCall method, which takes as argument an identifier of the callee method.
+method, which takes as argument an identifier of the callee method.
 We use static join points, accessed through AspectJ's thisJoinPointStaticPart pseudo-variable, to uniquely identify method entries; they provide information about the method signature, modifiers, etc. The profileCall method returns the callee's CCTNode instance and increments its invocation counter; if the same callee has not been invoked in the same calling context before, a new CCTNode instance is created as child of the caller's node.

 The second advice in Figure 7 deals with normal method completion, popping the method's entry from the shadow stack.
-For simplicity, here we do not show cleanup of the shadow stack in the case of abnormal method completion throwing an exception [22].
+For simplicity, here we do not show cleanup of the shadow stack in the case of abnormal method completion throwing an exception [26].